karmab/kcli-plan-samples/openshift4/README.md

 - *extra\_disk_size* size for secondary disk.
 Defaults to `30Gb`
 - *use_br* whether to create a bridge on top of the nics of the nodes (useful if planning to deploy kubevirt on top).
 Defaults to `false`
 - *api_ip* the ip to use for api ip.
 Defaults to `none`, in which case a temporary vm will be launched to gather a free one.
+- *dns_ip* the ip to use for dns ip.
+Defaults to `none`, in which case a temporary vm will be launched to gather a free one.

 ### Deploying